History of Wallonia: The Walloon process in the Middle Ages

 During the Late Middle Ages, the demand for iron for artillery caused important technological developments in iron working to occur in Wallonia, especially in the County of Namur, County of Hainaut, and Principality of Liège; this was called the Walloon process.
 It consists of making pig iron in a blast furnace, then refining it in a finery forge.
 The process was devised in the Liège region and spread into France and thence from the Pays de Bray to England before the end of the 15th century.
 Louis de Geer took it to Roslagen, Sweden, in the early 17th century, where he employed Walloon ironmakers.
 Iron made there by this method was known in England as oregrounds iron.

 The beginning of the Industrial Revolution

+The beginning of the Industrial Revolution in Wallonia, like elsewhere in Europe, was predicated on the location of coal mines, particularly in coal-rich Hainaut and Liège.
+Moreover, the French annexation of Belgium, although initially chaotic, gave Walloon industries access to the larger French market and protection from British competition, aiding early industrial experimentation.
+In 1799, English emigrant William Cockerill built the first water-powered carding and spinning machine for the wool industry, sparking off the rise of the modern machine-building sector.
+Wallonia's first industrialisation wave took place from 1800 to 1820.

 Peter N. Stearns wrote that the development of the puddling process and the improvement of the blast furnace after 1750 accelerated the substitution of coke for charcoal.
 The first puddling furnace in Belgium was installed in 1821, and two years later the first coke-fed blast furnace was installed there.
 By 1870, except in a few small establishments in Luxembourg and Namur, the extensive use of charcoal in metalworking had been discontinued.
 Metal production moved from forests close to the coal-producing areas Charleroi and Liège.
 Newcomen-type steampumps were used in mines near Liège by 1723 and at Charleroi by 1725.
 The first steam engines based on James Watt's modifications appeared about 1803 in a Liège cannon foundry.
 The two engines installed there was producing 100,000 horsepower by 1860.